John Vincent Atanasoff: Heritage

 Atanasoff visited Bulgaria twice, in 1975 and 1985.
 He visited Boyadzhik village, where his grandfather had been shot by the Ottoman Turks, and was warmly welcomed by the locals and his father's relatives.
 He was made an honorable citizen of the town of Yambol, and received the "Key of the Town".
 He was also given various titles by the Bulgarian Academy of Sciences.
 The John Atanasov prize is awarded every year in Bulgaria.
-The 3546 Atanasoff asteroid found at the Bulgarian astronomic observatory of Rozen, was named after him.
+The 3546 Atanasoff asteroid found at the Bulgarian astronomic observatory of Rozhen, was named after him.